spedemon/interfile/README.rst

 interfile
 =========

-Interfile[1] is a flexible file format for Positron Emission Tomography data.
-It can store volumetric images, sinograms, and calibration data.
-This The 'interfile' Python library reads and writes interfile files.
+Interfile[1] is a file format for the exchange of nuclear medicine image, including Positron Emission Tomography (PET) data.
+It can store sinograms, volumetric and planar images and calibration data.
+The 'interfile' Python library reads, parses and  writes interfile files.

 Installation
 ============